Sailor Performs Maintenance

-221231-N-MH015-1003 PHILIPPINE SEA (Dec.
-31, 2022) U.S. Navy Aviation Electrician’s Mate 3rd Class Joshua Harris, from Cape Cod, Mass., sprays corrosion preventative compound on a chock chain on the flight deck of the aircraft carrier USS Nimitz (CVN 68).
-Nimitz is in 7th Fleet conducting routine operations.
+230102-N-ZQ263-1034 PHILIPPINE SEA (Jan.
+2, 2023) U.S. Navy Aviation Structural Mechanic 1st Class Brandon Lewis, from Bakersfield, Calif., conducts maintenance on a tail rotor blade from an MH-60R Sea Hawk helicopter from the "Battlecats" of Helicopter Maritime Strike Squadron (HSM) 73 aboard the aircraft carrier USS Nimitz (CVN 68).
+Nimitz is in 7th fleet conducting routine operations.
 7th Fleet is the U.S. Navy's largest forward-deployed numbered fleet, and routinely interacts and operates with 35 maritime nations in preserving a free and open Indo-Pacific region.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Joseph Calabrese)
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Kenneth Lagadi)

 |Date Taken: